-Project Year Name Category -1126 2024 Montalto Hydro Injection at 22 kV Consumer Connection
+Project Year Name Category -1126 2025 Montalto Hydro Injection at 22 kV Consumer Connection

-There are two potential reasons the existing Montalto Hydro generation station (33/3.3 kV) will require conversion to 22/3.3 kV.
-The first is the planned conversion of the Montalto area to 22 kV which will permit the decommissioning of Montalto33 33/11 kV substation, the decommissioning of the Mt Somers 22/33 kV step-up transformers and the reuse of the existing Montalto33 to Mt Somers 33 kV line at 22 kV.
-It will not be viable to commit to maintaining the infrastructure to allow Montalto Hydro to continue injection at 33 kV.
+There are two potential reasons the existing Montalto Hydro generation station (33/3.3kV) will require conversion to 22/3.3kV.
+The first is the planned conversion of the Montalto area to 22kV which will permit the decommissioning of Montalto33 33/11kV substation, the decommissioning of the Mt Somers 22/33kV step-up transformers and the reuse of the existing Montalto33 to Mt Somers 33kV line at 22kV.
+It will not be viable to commit to maintaining the infrastructure to allow Montalto Hydro to continue injection at 33kV.

 In addition, once Montalto66 66/22kV substation is certain, Montalto Hydro would need to be injected at a different network location and a non-33kV voltage.
-The new Montalto66 substation is near Montalto Hydro and the opportunity to inject at 22 kV would exist as soon as the substation is commissioned.
+The new Montalto66 substation is near Montalto Hydro and the opportunity to inject at 22kV would exist as soon as the substation is commissioned.

-Both of these triggers involve changing the existing (Trustpower owned) 33/3.3 kV transformer to a 22/3.3 kV unit and plumbing it into a 22 kV feeder.
+Both of these triggers involve changing the existing (Manawa Energy owned) 33/3.3kV transformer to a 22/3.3kV unit and plumbing it into a 22kV feeder.

--1149 2026 Tinwald Substation 66/11kV Transformer Quality of Supply
+-1149 2028 Tinwald Substation 66/11kV Quality of Supply -1149 2028 Transformer Quality of Supply